Group of Monuments at Mahabalipuram: Varaha

 The southern panel of the mandapa narrates the Vamana-Trivikrama legend.
 The giant incarnation of the Vishnu dwarf avatar takes the third huge step to cover the heavens and Bali sits below, amazed.
 In the panel are other characters from the legend, such as Brahma and Shiva (seated on lotuses as witnesses).
-Again, the closest narration of the panel is the Vaikhanasagama.
+Again, the closest narration of the panel is the vaikhānasāgama.
 The Trivikrama depiction is again unusual, because the Vamana portion of the legend is not shown (unlike other medieval Hindu temples in India).

 On the rear wall of the niche north of the sanctum is Gajalakshmi, and the southern niche shows Durga.
 The Durga panel symbolizes Shakti tradition and she is called "Vijaya Sri", the goddess of victory.
 Durga, depicted with four arms, stands on a lotus.
 A warrior is shown near her, ready to sacrifice himself, and another devotee is on one knee adoring her.
 In the panel are fleeing, frightened ganas, a lion – her vahana – and an antelope, medieval iconography common in South India.
 The Gajalakshmi is shown seated in a yoga asana on a lotus, holding two lotus buds.
 Jeweled, Durga wears patra kundalas – one of five types of golden ear ornament – symbolizing her link to wealth.
 Near her are apsaras holding auspicious jars of water and two large elephant heads; one lifts a water pitcher, and the other is tilting the pitcher to spray water.
 According to Alice Boner, the characters in the square Gajalakshmi panel are arranged in a circular mandala.